makersacademy/airport_challenge/README.md

  ## Progress

 This is still a work in progress, at minimum I still need to...
- - randomise the weather
+ - :airplane: randomise the weather
- - consider creating a weather class
+ - :airplane: consider creating a weather class
- - handle edge cases
+ - :airplane: handle edge cases

  ## References